oobabooga/text-generation-webui-extensions/README.md

 - Inline instruct (abilty to ask question or give task from within the text itself)
 - Select and Insert - generate text in the middle of your text
 - Perma Memory, Summarization, Paraphrasing
-- Lora-Rama - shows LoRA checkpoints and ability to switch between them
+- LoRA-Rama - shows LoRA checkpoints and ability to switch between them
+- LoRA scaling (experimental) - adjust LoRA impact using a sclider

 https://github.com/FartyPants/Playground